 According to Hospodařské noviny, Karel Havlíček, who was recently appointed as the new Czech Industry and Trade Minister following a cabinet reshuffle, made those comments during a meeting with Russian ambassador in Prague Alexander Zmejevskij, arguing that the sanctions were hurting the Czech economy and should be dropped.

-Despite his statement, the official position of the Czech Republic remains unchanged and in line with the rest of the EU.
+Despite his statement, the official position of the Czech Republic remains unchanged and in line with the rest of the EU when it comes to sanctions against Russia.
 In a recent trip to Ukraine, Foreign Minister Tomáš Petříček reassured Kiev about the continued support of the Czech Republic.

 The European Union imposed tough economic and financial sanctions against Moscow in 2014 following the annexation of Crimea and the Kremlin’s support for separatist groups in eastern Ukraine.
 In retaliation, Russia also imposed a trade embargo on a set of European goods.